Nenkai/gt-modding-hub/docs/discord/gt7_shuffle.md

 #### `/shuf rerolldriver` - Reroll Driver

 Rerolls the car of a specific driver.
-This will bypass penalties, and attempt to give a car that hasn't already been given to anyone else if possible.
+This will bypass penalties, and attempt to give a car that hasn't already been given to anyone else if possible, and a car that isn't already being used by the target driver.

 ---

 #### `/shuf setpublic` - Set Lobby Public/Private

 Sets the lobby as private, or public (which means anyone can join using `/shuf join`).

----

-#### `/shuf givehost` - Give Host

-Gives the lobby host to another driver.

 ---